Effective Bottom Funnel Marketing Tactics

 You now have the information you need to optimize the bottom of the funnel.

-As you can see, it’s an exciting part of the sales pipeline.
-Customers are in the decision phase and are ready to convert.
+As you can see, it’s an exciting part of the sales team pipeline.
+Customers are in the decision phase of the customer journey and are ready to convert.
 But it’s also a sensitive stage of the funnel.
 People have already narrowed down their choices to you and maybe a couple of your competitors.
 And it’s now up to you to do a better job than your competitors at convincing them.

 You do it better than them, you get the sale.
 You don’t, you lose it.
 Simple as that.

 But with the knowledge that you have now, you’re already one step ahead of the competition.

 All you have to do is do the work.